farnaz-kakhsaz/intermediate-react/README.md

 Your trade-off here is that your classNames here are going to get very long.
 Cuz if you wanna apply a lot of styles like sometimes you do in CSS they can tend to get pretty long.
 So this is the trade-off that you're making here.

+**`em` measurement:** My parent element's font-size. `em` actually acale with your font size, cuz it's the size of a literal "m" (like an "m" no the page)
+**`rem` measurement:** The root element's font-size.
+It's root em

+> While `em` is relative to the font-size of its direct or nearest parent, `rem` is only relative to the html (root) font-size.

+> All of the measurements in Tailwind are all done with `rem`s.

+> PostCSS, you can kind of think of to fill a similar role ot SASS.
+> PostCSS, in and of itself, is like Babel that all PostCss does is process CSS.
+Babel by itself does nothing, Babel needs plugins and presets and configuration stuff for it to do anything.
+PostCss is the exact same way, whereas SASS out of the box does a bunch of stuff.
+SASS is a language unto itself.
+>
+> So in this particular case, PostCSS is the processor, but the actual transformations are coming from Tailwind.
+And that's the difference there.
+Tailwind needs PostCSS.
+PostCSS doesn't necessarily need Tailwind.